 - Once the EDC is approved the following properties will be good to go on the market:

 - The marina in Oceanport

-- Parcel E, where Commvault will build their own new headquarters.
+- Parcel E, where will

 - The majority of the Charles Wood area, including the gigantic 670,000 square-foot Meyer Center, in Tinton Falls.

 - Parcel B, a chunk of Eatontown that runs along Route 35 north of the entrance of the fort.

 Some spending money

 There is a plan to generate some quick cash by leasing the more attractive properties that will be sold when Phase II begins.
 See where the money goes .